dollabs/pamela/CONTRIBUTING.md

  * Fork the repository on Github
  * Create a topic branch from where you want to base your work (usually the master branch)
  * Check the formatting rules from existing code (no trailing whitespace, mostly default indentation)
  * Ensure any new code is well-tested, and if possible, any issue fixed is covered by one or more new tests
  * Make commits to your branch using the following guidelines:
-   * Separate subject from body with a blank line
-   * Limit the subject line to 50 characters
-   * Capitalize the subject line
-   * Do not end the subject line with a period
+   * Start with a subject line (beginning with a capital, ending without a period, no more than 50 characters)
    * Use the imperative mood in the subject line: "Add x", "Fix y", "Support z", "Remove x"
    * Wrap the body at 72 characters
    * Use the body to explain what and why vs. how
    * Finish the commit message with the sign off: `Signed-off-by: Your Name <me@e.mail>`
  * Push your code to your fork of the repository
  * Make a Pull Request